sergio-practices/mysql_practices/README.md

-tui is based on H2, the configuration for sonar, and debugging against the docker container
+'tui' is based on H2 as its main database and tests.
+It has the configuration for sonar and swagger and a special docker-compose for debugging local against the docker container

-mysql-dockerize is mysql configured for Docker
+'mysql-dockerize' is a mysql project configured for Docker

-flyway is a small load in mysql example
+'flyway' is a small load in mysql example with sql files locations modified

-loaddb is a load example directly in mysql during its startup
+'loaddb' is a load example directly in mysql during its startup from sql files